I’m a student researcher at Google DeepMind, working at the intersection of AI and weather,

-I am a PhD candidate in the Department of Atmospheric and Climate Sciences at the University of Washington,
+and a PhD candidate in Atmospheric and Climate Sciences at the University of Washington.

 Prior to beginning my PhD, I completed a B.S. in Computer Science and an M.S. in Applied Physics at Stanford University.
-My Masters research (advised by Prof. Aditi Sheshadri) focused on building
+My M.S. research, advised by Professor Aditi Sheshadri, focused on building

 a machine learning parameterization of gravity wave drag.
 Outside of my academic work, you'll find me studying Brazilian Jiu Jitsu, exploring Washington's national parks,